 From a planning perspective, a green roof also establishes a biodiverse environment for bees, butterflies and insects, making up for the loss of habitat that may occur as a result of development.

-Living roofs typically fall into one of two categories – intensive or extensive.
+Green roofs typically fall into one of two categories – intensive or extensive.
 The former is a flat roof garden planted with a deep layer of soil, while the latter comprises a thinner substrate and is more suitable as a finish for pitched structures.
 It’s worth noting that an extensive system will flourish best on a slope of 35° or less.

 The planting scheme itself will depend largely on the orientation of your house, as certain plants thrive in sunny positions, while other varieties will bloom in shadier spots.